Juvenile Crimes Attorney - Juvenile Lawyer

 The burden, however, rests with the parents to requests the IEP assessment be done in writing to the principal.
 You can request a comprehensive assessment for special education services for your child under P.L.
 94-142.
 Furthermore, your child can be assessed for eligibility and services under Section 504 of the 1973 Rehabilitation Act.
 If your child is not making adequate educational progress, your child can be eligible for reasonable accomodations and special education services under Section 504.
 Your request for services should be made in writing.

 In accordance with Sections 56321 (a) of the California Education Code, the School District will respond to this request within 15 calender days by forwarding to you an asssessment plan for your approval.
-Once the assessment is received by the School District with your approval, the assessment will commence and the Individualized Education Program (IEP) meeting will be convened within 50 calender days not counting school vacation days in excess of five days.

 IF YOUR CHILD IS IN CUSTODY AT CENTRAL JUVENILE HALL,